Need for Speed: Most Wanted (2005 video game): Other versions

 Need for Speed: Most Wanted 5-1-0 is a PlayStation Portable port of Most Wanted, released on the same day as its console and personal computer counterparts.
 Similar to Most Wanted, Most Wanted 5-1-0 features a similar Blacklist 15 listing and Career Mode, with the addition of "Tuner Takedown", a "Be the Cop" mode not featured on Most Wanted.
 Most Wanted 5-1-0 lacks many elements of its other console and PC counterparts, like cut scenes, a storyline and a free roam mode, and contains minor differences (including listing the real name of a Blacklist racer rather than his/her nickname).
 The title of the game is based on the numerals "5-1-0", which is the police code for street racing.

-EA ceased support to the Windows version of the game very early in its life cycle.
 The latest patch for the Windows version (1.3) was released on December 6, 2005.